“Even the views have views!”

+Fresh home from our weeklong tour in the Italian Lakes, a friend complained to me that he was not able to truly photograph the scenery.
+“Even in panorama mode, it never fully captures the incredible views!”
 Gampiero, a longtime local guide for Classic Journeys, has heard it before.
 “Perhaps,” he says, “your friend looks too much for the big picture and not enough for the small one.”
 It’s not so much a riddle as it is his philosophy of the Italian Lakes.

 There’s no denying that gorgeous grandiosity is the Lake Region’s calling card.
 Snow-tipped mountains “jump down into the water,” as Giampiero puts it.
 Ribbons of deep, azure water ripple into infinity.
 Glamorous manor houses tiptoe up to the water’s edge.
 The mild climate caresses an emerald explosion of gardens and forests.
-You’ll have to choose your own camp as to whether you prefer to take your golden sunrise with an espresso or your long sunsets with a bottle of wine.
+You’ll have to choose your own camp as to whether you prefer to take your golden sunrise with an espresso or a long sunset with a bottle of wine.
 Either way, you’ll soak it all in waterside (and a bipartisan vote for both is absolutely the best way to go).

-“It’s also a very intimate place; a quiet place,” she says.
+“My heart nearly stopped,” says Classic Journeys guest Cindy G. as she remembers her first moments in the town of Bellagio.
+“Every view was what life should be all about.
+It’s all so natural and perfect that whatever ails you melts away.
+It’s also a very intimate place; a quiet place,” she says.
 “One of the nicest parts of the day was lounging on the patio after our afternoon walk with the water lapping and the birds chirping.”
 There’s no maneuvering required for that ringside seat either—both Classic Journeys hotels and virtually all of the restaurants we dine in are lakeside.

 When he leads walks into the hills outside of town, Giampiero knows that personal encounters will be warm, inviting and absolutely sincere.
 “On one walk, an elderly couple waved us aside with great smiles and many questions,” he says, adding that the wife was 98 and her husband was 100.
 “They must never have known a stranger,” he says.
 “Every time we pass through now, I know the signora will wave us over to talk.”

 “A tour is like life,” Giampiero says.
-It has its indelible experiences and grand-operatic vistas, but most of all it is a collection of wonderful little moments.”
+“It has its indelible experiences and grand-operatic vistas, but most of all it is a collection of wonderful little moments.”
 A tasting of syrupy sweet balsamico here.
-A come- talk-to-me ciao from a mamma leaning on her windowsill.
-After her week in the Italian Lakes, Cindy imagines that “nobody here wakes up with a headache or an ulcer”.
-True or not, what a remarkable place it is that inspires such a view of life.
+A friendly ciao from a mamma leaning on her windowsill.
+After a week of exploring the Italian Lakes on foot at eye level, you’ll return refreshed, relaxed, and with an incredible amount of photos.